Fernandocgomez/gdlc.monorepo.opensource/libs/tracking/angular/universal-analytics/README.md

 <h1>tracking-angular-universal-analytics</h1>

-A collection of services and modules to easily integrate the virtual page views, custom events and E-commerce universal analytics functionality.
+<p>A collection of services and modules to easily integrate the virtual page views, custom events and E-commerce universal analytics functionality.</P>

-Note: Further configuration will be needed on the Google Tag Manager.
+<p>Note: Further configuration will be needed on the Google Tag Manager.</P>

 <h1>Getting Started:</h1>

-- After installation, import the TrackingAngularGoogleTagManagerModule and TrackingAngularUniversalAnalyticsModule inside the AppModule imports Array.
+<p>After installation, import the TrackingAngularGoogleTagManagerModule and TrackingAngularUniversalAnalyticsModule inside the AppModule imports Array.</p>

 ```javascript
 imports: [